- Click here to view information and enroll/download your 1098-T IRS form

 A: The Form 1098-T is a statement that colleges and universities are required to issue to certain students.
-It provides the total dollar amount charged to your student account for what is referred to as qualified tuition and related expenses (or “QTRE”) in a single tax year.
+It provides the total dollar amount paid to your student account for what is referred to as qualified tuition and related expenses (or “QTRE”) in a single tax year.

 Q: When will I receive my Form 1098-T’s?

 A: For those who qualify to receive one, Form 1098-T is available electronically on the 1098TForms.com website.
 Herring Bank provides a link on the AccessKC web portal.
 (A link is also provided on Kilgore.edu.)
 Students must specifically OPT IN to receive their 1098-T electronically.
 Electronically received 1098-T’s may be saved, printed, or emailed.
 For students who do not specifically opt to receive their 1098-T electronically, paper forms were printed and mailed from Herring Bank.
 Please allow 7-10 business days for mailed forms.

 Q: Is there a special circumstance that might prevent me from receiving my 1098-T?

 A: Yes!
 If we do not have your social security number or if the number we have on file is invalid, you will not receive a 1098-T, and you need to complete a W9-S. (These were mailed in October 2018.)

 Q: Can I call the Business Office or see someone at the Cashier’s Window with questions on my 1098-T?

 A: The best and most accurate source of information about the amounts that you were charged will be the statements and receipts prepared for you during the year.
 You can access your account online through your AccessKC portal, and further information is available online at www.IRS.gov.
 The Business Office and Cashiers do not provide copies of prior student records and will refer you to this FAQ.